 Value of Land - Estimate the value of the land.
-The value of the land gets deducted from the "Adjusted Basis."
+The estimated value gets deducted from the "Adjusted Basis."
 Per IRS Publication 527 Residential Rental Property 2016, p.6, "Certain property cannot be depreciated.
 This includes land and certain excepted property.
 You cannot depreciate the cost of land because land generally does not wear out, become obsolete, or get used up."

-Additions to Purchase Price - When buying a rental property, taxpayers cannot expense (deduct from income) all the costs associated buying and preparing a building for use.
-When buying a rental property, some costs associated with closing and preparing a building for use must be depreciated (they cannot be expensed).
+Additions to Purchase Price - When buying a rental property, taxpayers cannot expense (deduct from income), all the costs associated with purchasing and preparing a building for use.
+You must depreciate some expenses related to closing and developing a building for use.
+(That is, you cannot immediately expense them.)
 Here is where you include all one-time costs that you cannot expense per the IRC.

 The calculator adds these costs to the purchase price to calculate the "Adjusted Basis."